Are you considering breeding pet snakes?

 If you notice any difficulties or incomplete shedding, check the environmental parameters to ensure they’re within the normal range.

 This includes temperature, humidity, substrate, and hiding spots.

-When looking at how long baby snakes stay with their mother, the answer depends.
+When looking at how long a mother snake stays with her baby, the answer depends.

-Most don’t stay with their mother at all, and the rest do so for a short period.
+Most don’t stick around at all, and the rest do so for a short period.

-If you ever see a baby snake out in the wild, know they’re probably out here learning the ways of the world all on their own!
+If you ever see a young snake out in the wild, know they’re probably out here learning the ways of the world all on their own!